Ragwort - Poisonious Plants, Toxic to Horses...

 Ragwort thrives on wasteland, road verges and railway land and it easily spreads to grazing land and pasture.

-Poor quality and poorly managed horse pastures are prone to ragwort infestation.
+Poor quality & poorly managed horse pasture is prone to ragwort infestation.

 Closely growing grass sward prevents ragwort growth but when the grass becomes thinned out, due to poaching or over grazing, the seeds are able to germinate in the exposed soil.